Table of Contents

-The primary structure of a protein involves formation of peptide bonds between amino acids.
-The amino acid sequences for a specific protein is encoded in DNA.
+The primary structure of a protein involves the formation of peptide bonds between amino acids.
+The amino acid sequences for a specific protein are encoded in DNA.
 The side chains of amino acids enable different types of interaction within the molecule.
-These interactions causes the protein molecule to produce different secondary and tertiary structures.
+These interactions cause the protein molecule to produce different secondary and tertiary structures.
 The chemical and biological properties of proteins depend more on their three-dimensional or tertiary structure.

 The secondary structure of proteins may form hydrogen bonding within the molecule.
-This hydrogen bonding pushes the protein molecule to form structural conformations namely α-helix and β-sheets.
-The α-helix is a right-handed coiled strand while the β-sheet involve proteins strand lying sided by side connected on different parts of it structure by hydrogen bonds.
+This hydrogen bonding pushes the protein molecule to form structural conformations, namely α-helix and β-sheets.
+The α-helix is a right-handed coiled strand, while the β-sheet involves protein strands lying side by side connected to different parts of its structure by hydrogen bonds.

 Proteins that serve different structural functions are divided into two types: fibrous and globular.
-Fibrous proteins are proteins that have thread-like structure.
-They may have normal helical or sheet structure.
-They exhibit comparatively stronger intermolecular forces of attraction.
+Fibrous proteins are proteins that have a thread-like structure.
+They may have normal helical or sheet structure; they exhibit comparatively stronger intermolecular forces of attraction.
 They are also relatively insoluble in water, acids, and bases.
 Globular proteins, on the other hand, have folded ball-like structure.
-Weak intermolecular hydrogen bonding governs in the structure of this type of proteins.
-They are also soluble in water, acids and bases.
+Weak intermolecular hydrogen bonding governs the structure of this type of protein.
+They are also soluble in water, acids, and bases.

 Fibrous proteins mostly exhibit just secondary structures.
 Repeat sequences are also common in the structure of fibrous proteins.
 Most of the chains of amino acids may be linked by disulfide bridges.
 This disulfide linkage makes the protein very strong and stable.
 The most common fibrous proteins are collagen and keratin.
-Collagen are found in bone, cartilage, tendons and ligaments.
+Collagen is found in bone, cartilage, tendons, and ligaments.
 This fibrous protein is strong but is still very flexible.
 The repeat sequence for collagen is glycine-proline-X (any other amino acid).
-The combination of amino acids enable the collagen to be wound in tightly-coiled, straight or unbranched helices.
+The combination of amino acids enables the collagen to be wound in tightly-coiled, straight or unbranched helices.

 Communication and Signaling

 Cell signaling is a part of a complex communication system that regulates cell activity and coordinates cell actions.
 How cells respond to the microenvironment is the basis for its development, for tissue repair, and for immune response.
-Two of the primary functions of proteins in communication and signaling are as membrane receptors and as peptide hormones.
+Two of the primary functions of proteins in communication and signaling are membrane receptors and signals.

-Membrane proteins are proteins that interact with, or are part of, the biological membranes.
-They may be permanently anchored on it or only temporary attached to the lipid bilayers.
+Membrane proteins are proteins that interact with or are part of, the biological membranes.
+They may be permanently anchored on it or the only temporary attached to the lipid bilayers or may be present inside the cells.
 Membrane proteins may serve a variety of functions.
-In terms of communication and signaling, proteins can serve as membrane receptors which can relay signals between the cell’s internal and external environments.
-They may serve as transporters, channels, linkers, and as receptors.
-As receptors, proteins enable binding of specific ligands.
-Cell-surface receptors are divided into three general categories: ion channel-linked receptor; G-protein-linked receptor; and Enzyme-linked receptor.
-Ion-channel linked receptor bind a ligand enabling conformational changes that opens the channel to allow specific ions to pass through.
-G-protein-linked receptors bind a ligand and activate a membrane proteins called a G-protein.
-This then interacts with either an ion channel or an enzyme in the membrane.
-Enzyme-linked receptors are receptors associated with an enzyme.
+In terms of communication and signaling, proteins can serve as membrane signals which can relay signals between the cell’s internal and external environments.
+They can also serve as receptors attached to the cell membrane or present inside the cell that receives the signals.

 Proteins involved in Movement